MichaelsPlayground/GoogleDrivePlayground/readme.md

 - select encrypted content folders: this activity stores the selected local and Google Drive folders used for an **encrypted** file transfer.
 The data is stored using shared preferences.
 - sync local to Google Drive: the activity compares the content of the preselected local folder with the Google Drive folder and uploads the "missing" files to Google Drive.
-Note: this is not a full synchronization functionality - it compares only file names and not timestamps, file lengths or contents of files in local and Google Drive folder !
+Note: **this is not a full synchronization functionality** - it compares only file names and not timestamps, file lengths or contents of files in local and Google Drive folder !
 - sync Google Drive to local: the activity compares the content of the preselected local folder with the Google Drive folder and downloads the "missing" files from Google Drive.
-Note: this is not a full synchronization functionality - it compares only file names and not timestamps, file lengths or contents of files in local and Google Drive folder !
+Note: **this is not a full synchronization functionality** - it compares only file names and not timestamps, file lengths or contents of files in local and Google Drive folder !
+- upload local to Google Drive: the activity shows the content of the preselected local folder and uploads the selected file to the Google Drive folder.
+If the file name is existing on Google Drive the file gets deleted on Google Drive before upload the selected file.
+- download Google Drive to local: the activity shows the content of the preselected Google Drive folder and the selected file to the local folder.
+If the file name is existing in the local folder the existing file is overwritten.